 The organization and management structure of the facility was documented and defined within the organisational chart.
-Roles and responsibilities were available with the overall reporting structure available with clear delineation for release of product.
-The nonconformities identified were addressed through a CAPA plan.
+Roles and responsibilities were available with the overall reporting structure available with a clear delineation for the release of product.

 4.2 Documentation requirements